 Getting Started on Financial Wellness

+Maybe you’re one of those students who has always had the Midas touch when it comes to money – if so, then you’re likely pursuing a degree in finance.
+But if you’re like many students, traditional or non-traditional, you could probably use a little help with money management.
 Many of us spend a fair amount of time taking care of our health in different ways: physically, mentally, spiritually, and more.
 But perhaps we ought to consider another significant area of our wellness: finances.
 According to the Financial Health Institute as documented by Ally (2015), three-quarters of Americans report finances as a main cause of stress.
 Now is the time to dedicate thoughts, energy, and time into ensuring we have financial wellness.
-With day-to-day bills, college tuition, saving for retirement, and health care costs, knowing how to get started with financial wellness can be difficult.
+With day-to-day bills, college tuition, saving for retirement, and health care costs, knowing how to get started with money management and financial wellness can be difficult.

 What is Financial Wellness?

-According to Tom Rath and Jim Harter-- the leaders of workplace well-being research for Gallup, financial wellness is defined as “effectively managing your economic life” (Tabb, 2015).
+According to Tom Rath and Jim Harter-- the leaders of workplace well-being research for Gallup, financial wellness is defined as effectively managing your economic life.
 Key elements include: understanding spending within your means, preparing for emergencies by having a set amount in savings (usually a minimum of six months of income), being educated on investing tools and opportunities, and devising a plan for your future.

 Misconceptions About Financial Wellness